bebulli/average-weather/README.md

 returns a single reconciled reading.
 If a provider is slow, down, or not configured, it's dropped from the result instead of failing the whole request.

 Personal project.
-Code is on GitHub, the working copy lives on my own machine.
+Uploaded to github.

 Live: https://average-weather-production.up.railway.app/